ShiqiangXia/ultimatehdg_1d/README.md

 This project is the completion and extension of my previous HDG 1D code.

+### check the post-processing branch for all the codes.

 ## Main features of this 1D code

 1. FEM foundations (general mesh, basis, quadrature, error-order)